imsadia/ImageSteganography/README.md

 3. Decrypted Text File will be saved in 'EncryptedImageAndDecryptedMessage' Folder.

-Note: For successful running of Decryption, Please change Directories inside Form1.cs.
+Note: For successfully run the Decryption process, Please change Directories inside Form1.cs.
 Thank You.